 The Stoddard Firm has extensive experience holding large corporations like US Foods accountable when they endanger and harm the public, including through unsafe driving.
 We’ll figure out exactly what caused your accident and exactly how US Foods should have prevented it, and then we’ll present it in terms both judges and juries respect.

-For a free consultation with one of our qualified attorneys, reach out through our online chat function, or give us a call at 678-RESULT.
+For a free consultation with one of our qualified car wreck attorneys, reach out through our online chat function, or give us a call at 678-RESULT.

 Matt Stoddard is a professional, hardworking, ethical advocate.
 He routinely faces some of the nation’s largest companies and some of the world’s largest insurers – opponents who have virtually unlimited resources.
 In these circumstances, Mr. Stoddard is comfortable.
 Mr. Stoddard provides his strongest efforts to his clients, and he devotes the firm’s significant financial resources to presenting the strongest case possible on their behalf.
 Matt understands that his clients must put their trust in him.
 That trust creates an obligation for Matt to work tirelessly on their behalf, and Matt Stoddard does not take that obligation lightly. [ Attorney Bio ]